scudette/aff4/index.md

 4. Splitting an AFF4 Image across multiple volumes.
 5. Support for signed statements or Bill of Materials.

+## Downloads

+The AFF4 imaging technology is utilized in the Pmem suite of memory acquisition tools from version 2.0 upwards.
+This means that the Pmem imagers are standard AFF4 imagers so they can also be used to acquire disks and logical files as well.

+For now please download the [Pmem imagers](https://github.com/google/rekall/releases) for all supported OS platforms in order to test and evaluate the AFF4 imaging technology.

 ### Notice

 This is not an official Google product (experimental or otherwise), it is just